Bira/octopus-carnival/_drafts/wir-mm2-4e-couatl.md

 minutes, arriving at a random location or at a teleporation circle they know.
 They can likely also use standard rituals to travel from the Sea to elsewhere.

+In Eberron, if I'm not mistaken, couatls are the ones responsible for binding the demonic Lords of Dust in the distant past, and their magic have a lot to do with the deepest secrets of the Silver Flame.

 ## The Numbers